Up to homotopy algebras with strict units: Free operads

 \subsection{Two particular instances of the free operad}

-We will need two particular, smaller instances of the free operad.
+We need two particular, smaller instances of the free operad.

-First, because of \cite{Fre17a}, the restriction of the general free operad $\Gamma$ to $\Sigma$-modules satisfying $M(0) = M(1) = 0$ is a non-unitary and connected operad $\Gamma (M) \in \Op_{01}$.
-So the general free operad functor restricts to a smaller one, which we note $\Gamma_{01}$.
+First, because of \cite{Fre17a}, the restriction of the general free operad $\Gamma$ to $\Sigma$-modules satisfying $M(0) = M(1) = 0$ is a non-unitary and connected operad $\Gamma (M) \in \Op_0$.
+So the general free operad functor restricts to a smaller one, the \emph{free non-unitary and connected operad}, which we denote $\Gamma_0$.
 It is the left adjoint of the obvious forgetful functor:

 This is the free operad used by Markl in constructing his minimal models à la Sullivan of non-unitary and cohomologically connected operads (see \cite{Mar96} and \cite{MSS02}).